axialabsresearch/axialabsresearch.github.io/articles/frostgate-modular-design.md

 image: ""
 ---

-# Frostgate: A Modular Architecture for Trustless Interoperability

 Frostgate proposes a new architecture for cross-chain interoperability—one that does **not** rely on light clients, centralized bridges, or multisig committees.
 Instead, it offers a **modular, verifiable system** for message passing across blockchains, primarily grounded in **cryptographic soundness** and **composable design**.

 At its core, Frostgate fuses **Succinct State Validation (SSV)**, **zero-knowledge proofs**, and **chain abstraction** into a fully programmable and extensible interoperability stack.
 Any chain, proving system, or application can adopt it—without compromising decentralization.